countvajhula/mindstream/README.rst

   ...
   (mindstream-preferred-template '(racket-mode "racket.rkt"))

-This customization is only relevant when using ``mindstream-enter-session``, as you would select the template yourself when using ``mindstream-new``.
+This customization is only relevant when using ``mindstream-enter-anonymous-session``, as you would select the template yourself when using ``mindstream-new``.

 See "Design" below to learn more about anonymous sessions.